yoasif/yoasif.github.io/_posts/2025-06-16-mozilla-turns-firefox-away-from-open-source-towards-spyware-firefox-labs-now-requires-data-collection.markdown

 	  <source type="image/png" srcset="{{site.url}}/assets/images/thumbnails/labs.png,
 	  								   {{site.url}}/assets/images/thumbnails/labs-2x.png 2x">
 	  <img src="{{site.url}}/assets/images/thumbnails/labs.png" srcset="{{site.url}}/assets/images/thumbnails/labs-2x.png 2x" alt="A picture of a YouTube video"/>
-	  <figcaption>Mozilla Backs Away from Open Source, Towards Spyware: Firefox Labs Now Requires Data Collection</figcaption>
+	  <figcaption>Mozilla Turns Firefox Towards Spyware: Firefox Labs Now Requires Data Collection</figcaption>
 	</picture>
 	</a>
 </figure>
 </p>

 **Note:** I've gotten a lot of feedback on the idea that Mozilla is moving away from open source.
-I wrote up a small [update](#note) with some additional thoughts -- I want to be clear that while I believe the addition of Terms and feature-gating of features behind telemetry are moves away from the spirit of open source, I agree with everyone who has pointed out that Firefox remains open source.
+I wrote up a small [update](#note) with some additional thoughts -- I want to be clear that while I believe the addition of Terms and feature-gating of features behind telemetry are moves away from the spirit of open source, I agree with everyone who has pointed out that Firefox remains open source as a factual matter.

 Hope you enjoyed the post!

+**Update**: A couple of hours after publication, [Mozilla backed off from their requirement to enable data collection to access Firefox Labs features]({% post_url 2025-06-18-mozilla-backs-off-on-data-collection-firefox-labs-to-not-require-telemetry-or-studies-in-future-updates %}). 🎉

 ---